yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 1. What component versions might you need to leverage the very latest Tyk experience across the entire stack.
 2. What components and versions remain backwards compatible with the new Gateway version.

-The table below is illustrative, but shows the intent:
+The table below is an illustrative example, but shows the intent:

 | Gateway Version | Recommended Compatibility | Backwards Compatibility |
 |----    |---- |---- |